Head of Communications

 30-minute screening call

-30-minute call with CEO
+30-minute call with ED

 Possible paid work test